yunity-archive/ARCHIVED-yunity-vagrant/README.md

 You can then visit [localhost:8091](http:///localhost:8091) for the mobile web app and [localhost:8090](http://localhost:8090) for the web app.

-## Work on the mobile webapp
+## Work on the frontend

-To work on just the mobile webapp, you have the code on your host machine, and they get mounted into the vm.
+If you want to work on the frontend, you can clone the repos (in the same directory as the vagrant setup).

 ```
+# you can clone any or all of these as you wish
+git clone git@github.com:yunity/yunity-webapp.git
 git clone git@github.com:yunity/yunity-webapp-common.git
 git clone git@github.com:yunity/yunity-webapp-mobile.git
 ```